cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 # Cemetery

-The following ideas are buried for now:
+The following ideas have been buried in the discussions leading up to the present specification:

 * <...> as syntax for enumerations.
 We view values to be just another type (a very specific type with just one member), so that an